alewin/koci-blog/content/posts/2020-04-13-cost-savings-google-maps-services/index.md

 ## 3. Staticmap Size

-Often, one of the most improvements to reduce costs of Maps Services is to convert dynamic maps to static maps, which are much cheaper, but there are some peculiarities to keep in mind.
+One of the best ways to reduce costs of Maps Services is to convert dynamic maps to static maps, which are much cheaper, but there are some peculiarities to keep in mind.

 The **Static Map** service if you aren't [Premium](https://developers.google.com/maps/premium) offers a max size of `640x640`, so if you **request** a static map with dimensions `641x641`, Google will offer anyway a `640x640` map, but you will pay for it.